First read Colin Capon Part 1 - RAF Career

 The Slow Food Convivium meetings continued to be held monthly for almost 3 years but it was demanding and hard work for Chef Colin.
 When he decided it was time to step down at the end of 2013, no-one was able to step into his shoes and the wonderful, lively, informative and tasty, themed lunches came to an end.
 There was just no-one of his calibre or knowledge to replace him.

 In February 2013, he had organised a comprehensive program of several days for students of the University of Gastronomic Sciences, a branch of Slow Food International, who asked if they could visit the local Convivium as field trips to other countries were part of their curriculum.
-See the itinerary, Colin organised for them to experience here.
+Colin took it upon himself to arrange a fabulous and diverse itinerary for them.

 Colin also single-handedly produced a 3-course dinner for 200 people at a charity driven quiz show at the town hall.

 The major part of the meal he had to prepare at home because the town hall kitchen was inadequately equipped to provide hot food for that many people.
-It was an eye-opener for me to discover that it can take at least 45 minutes just to plate a course for that many people unless one has a good number of helpers.
+It was an eye-opener for me to discover that it can take at least 45 minutes just to plate a course for that many people even with a good number of helpers.

 He also contributed cookery and baking demonstrations at the Slow Festival held at Easter and helped out cooking food to be distributed from the town hall when the wildfires ravaged the countryside and Knysna town in June 2017.
 In so many ways, Sedgefield’s International Celebrity Chef has made a valuable contribution to this community.

-Thanks to Colin for all the notes, photos, newspaper clippings, brochures, etc. he provided me with to create this page.
+Thanks to Colin for all the notes, photos, newspaper clippings, and brochures he unearthed (causing a state of chaos in their home as he sifted through them) to provide me with a veritable treasure chest of information to create this page.

 See also Colin Capon Part 1 - RAF Career